★ Spaces are limited — Reserve your spot for the Historic 2026 Sierra Leone Homecoming Tour

 Do I need a visa to travel to Sierra Leone?+

 US citizens require a visa.
 Fambul Tik will assist with the visa process — you will need to provide a scan of your passport photo page.
 Processing fees are not included in the tour package.
+Standard visa fee is $80 USD; African Union nationals pay $25 USD.
+Visas can be obtained online before travel or on arrival at Lungi International Airport.

 What vaccinations are required?+